Baby Hairs or Breakage? How to to Tell the DifferenceBaby Hairs or Breakage? How to to Tell the Difference

 Add Scalp Massages to Your Hair Care Routine

-Get to the root of the problem with scalp massages, either using your hands or a silicone scalp massager for deeper penetration after applying your favorite hair serum or foam to encourage thicker, fuller looking hair.
+Get to the root of the problem with scalp massages, either using your hands or a silicone scalp massager for deeper penetration after applying your favorite hair serum to encourage thicker, fuller looking hair.
 Massage helps work products into your hair, and there's a growing body of evidence that regular massages stimulate blood circulation and provide strength and moisture to the scalp.
 It may even help to promote the growth of more new and healthy hair.

 Use Heat Protection